aaw/regrams/README.md

 regular expression to generate queries, however, regrams creates an NFA from the query with nodes weighted by the size of the reachable trigram sets and repeatedly extracts disjunctions from the NFA by identifying and removing minimum-weight graph cuts.
-I wrote [this post](http://blog.aaw.io/regular-expression-indexing.html) on regular expression search via graph cuts that gives a lot more detail about the technique.
+I wrote [a post](http://blog.aaw.io/2016/06/10/regrams-intro.html) on regular expression search via graph cuts that gives a lot more detail about the technique.